 The role of an animal in some people’s lives goes above and beyond just being a pet.
 Emotional support animals (ESAs) provide essential support to emotionally or mentally distressed individuals.
 Owners of emotional support animals in New York have special rights under Federal law that protect their right to have an ESA when it comes to housing.

 The great news for New Yorkers is that in August 2020, New York passed legislation affirming the rights of tenants with ESAs by prohibiting housing providers from discriminating against anyone who relies on an emotional support animal for assistance.
-Governor Andrew Cuomo was quoted as saying “New Yorkers have zero tolerance for discrimination of any type and this measure will protect some of the most vulnerable among us who require a support animal to help function in their daily lives”.
+Governor Andrew Cuomo was quoted as saying, “New Yorkers have zero tolerance for discrimination of any type, and this measure will protect some of the most vulnerable among us who require a support animal to help function in their daily lives.”

 Let’s explore the rights of emotional support animals in New York and examine how to qualify for one.
-If you believe that you may qualify for an emotional support animal, please complete the questionnaire in the link below.
+If you believe that you may qualify for an emotional support animal, please complete the questionnaire at the link below.
 ESA Doctors will connect you with a New York licensed healthcare professional to assist you with your New York ESA letter.

 What Health Conditions Qualify for an ESA in New York?

-In order to qualify for an ESA in New York, a licensed healthcare professional has to determine that you have a disability that is helped by the presence of an emotional support animal.
+To qualify for an ESA in New York, a licensed healthcare professional has to determine that you have a disability that is helped by the presence of an emotional support animal.
 Fair Housing rules define a disability as a condition that substantially limits a major life activity.
 Emotional support animals are used to help with disabilities relating to mental and emotional health.